-In Ojibwe, omakakiibag sometimes refers to Jewelweed, the snappiest edible and medicinal herb.
+Jewelweed (Impatiens capensis) is a snappy edible and medicinal herb, known for its exploding seedpods.
 It’s handy to have around if you like clumsily rooting through wild plants like me, and end up grazing yourself with stinging nettle or worse – poison ivy.

 Jewelweed is so named because of the way the dew beads on it.
 Sometimes its called wild touch-me-not and snapweed, due to the ripe seedpods exploding when touched.
 Cow vetch is the only other local plant I can think of that also has exploding seedpods.